mschertenleib/neural_image/README.md

 ## Example

-The output image was obtained using 128 input Fourier features, 3 leaky ReLU hidden layers of 128 neurons each, and a sigmoid output layer.
-The network was trained using stochastic gradient descent for 100 epochs.
+The output image was obtained using 256 input Fourier features, 4 leaky ReLU hidden layers of sizes {512, 512, 128, 128}, and a sigmoid 3-channel output layer.
+The network was trained using stochastic gradient descent for 100 epochs with a learning rate of 0.01.

 ![Input](input.png)
 ![Output](output.png)